Nurrospody/SOURCE-Statistics-ILC/Chapter Reports/CH6-part1.md

 The table result shows the variable being tested (Crop).
 Then it shows the paired differences for our independent variable.
-In this case, we’d already found that the crop yield is DEPENDENT on the fertilzer (but which fertilzer we just so happen to add, is independent of what the crop yield is in the future).
-The table compares fertilzer 1, 2, and 3 with each other.
+In this case, we’d already found that the crop yield is DEPENDENT on the fertilizer (but which fertilizer we just so happen to add, is independent of what the crop yield is in the future).
+The table compares fertilizer 1, 2, and 3 with each other.
-*diff* means the mean difference between the two fertilzer treatments;
+*diff* means the mean difference between the two fertilizer treatments;
 *lwr/upr* are the upper and lower bounds for our confidence interval (that the fertilzers, indeed, are different); *p adj* is the P-value, as adjusted for this multiple pair comparison test.
-We can conclude that there is no major difference between fertilzer 2 and 1, because the confidence interval includes 0.
+We can conclude that there is no major difference between fertilizer 2 and 1, because the confidence interval includes 0.
 The difference between 3 and 1 is significant (confidence interval does not start near 1; p-value is nowhere near alpha).
-There is a significant difference between 2 and 3, but because there is no significant difference between 2 and **1**, we can conclude that *fertilzer 3 positively impacts yield the most*.
+There is a significant difference between 2 and 3, but because there is no significant difference between 2 and **1**, we can conclude that *fertilizer 3 positively impacts yield the most*.

 #### **Two-way ANOVA**